-That is to say, Marc Dionne's lab, at King's College London; not to be confused with any other Dionne lab.
+That is to say, Marc Dionne's lab, at Imperial College London; not to be confused with any other Dionne lab.

-We are interested in (1) metabolic-immune interaction and its effects on the biology of infection; and (2) cytokine signalling and its effects on immune and non-immune tissues.
+We are interested in the ways in which host genotype affects the biology of bacterial infection.
 Drosophila melanogaster is our animal model of choice.

 Work in the lab has been funded by the Biotechnology and Biological Sciences Research Council, the Wellcome Trust, and the Medical Research Council.

 One pathogen of particular interest to us is Mycobacterium marinum.
 We have previously shown that flies infected with M. marinum exhibit progressive loss of metabolic stores accompanied by mild hyperglycemia.
 We have shown that these effects are caused, in part, by systemic disruption of signaling via the anabolic effector kinases Akt and p70 S6 kinase.
 The transcription factor MEF2 responds to nutrient signals to regulate expression of both immune effectors and anabolic enzymes.
 Remarkably, though MEF2 promotes the expression of both groups of genes, its choice of targets is regulated by a conserved phosphorylation that alters its affinity for the TATA binding protein.
 It appears that the disruption of anabolic kinase activity may be required to permit MEF2 to drive the antibacterial response.
 This work has recently been published in Cell.

 In the course of screening for mutants with defective responses to M. marinum, we find a lot of molecules and pathways that end up being involved in cytokine signalling and its consequences.
 Cytokines regulate the realized immune response of the fly, much as they do in mammals; they also can be significant direct drivers of pathology due to effects on immune and nonimmune target tissues.
 However, very little is known about the biology of cytokines in Drosophila melanogaster, especially in the context of bacterial infections.

 This page was created using Open Wetware.